Skip to main content

 The Florida Panther

-Using the Florida panther as a guiding species, the Florida Wildlife Federation focuses on habitat preservation, habitat connectivity, transportation impacts and wildlife crossings, growth management, landowner incentives, and public land-buying efforts to protect species and create a regional conservation lands network.
+Using the Florida panther as a guiding species, the Florida Wildlife Federation focuses on habitat preservation, habitat connectivity, transportation impacts and wildlife crossings, growth management, landowner incentives, and public land-buying efforts to protect species and create a land-scape scale conservation lands network.
 This work is accomplished through education, scientific studies, and advocacy.

 Protect the Florida Panther